 The National Weeds Strategy provides a strategic framework for managing weeds at a national level.
-As part of the implementation of the National Weeds Strategy, 32 Weeds of National Significance are identified as nationally agreed priority plant species for control and management based on the criteria of invasiveness and impact characteristics, potential and current area of spread and economic, environmental and social impacts.
+As part of the implementation of the National Weeds Strategy,

+The Australian Government endorsed a list of 20 WONS in 1999 and a further 12 were added in 2012.
+The 32 Weeds of National Significance are identified as nationally agreed priority plant species for control and management based on the criteria of invasiveness and impact characteristics, potential and current area of spread and economic, environmental and social impacts.